tolgahantolu/tolgahantolu/README.md

-## Hi there 👋
+## Hi there, nice to see you 👋
 Hi, I'm Tolgahan.
 Jr. Javascript Developer

-- 🔭 I’m currently working on JavaScript
-- 🌱 I’m currently learning NextJS / NodeJS
+- 🔭 My main goal is to become a Full-stack Javascript developer
+- 🔥 My superpower is Javascript (NextJS & NodeJS)
+- ⚡ In my free time, I love to read about design patterns and software architecture
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/tolgahant/"> linkedin.com/in/tolgahant/ </a>

 ## Technologies that I experienced before